 Even though it occurred a decade ago, the lessons from the 2008-2009 recession are still fresh in the minds of many business leaders.
 And they still affect companies’ credit management decision making and strategy.

 “We lost about 35% of our business during the last recession,” said Jay Matthews, President with Scott Logistics Corp., a freight management and logistics firm based in Rome, Ga.
-With economic indicators sending mixed signals and its days sales outstanding (DSO) metrics increasing, the company is carefully monitoring the global economy, its business trends and the behavior and financial circumstances of its customers for signs of change.
+With economic indicators sending mixed signals and its (DSO) metrics increasing, the company is carefully monitoring the global economy, its business trends and the behavior and financial circumstances of its customers for signs of change.

 A growing sense of uncertainty